 Management assesses at the end of each reporting period whether there is any indication from external and internal sources of information, that an asset may be impaired.
-Management performs its assessment of possible impairment to its data centre equipment in 3 identifiable Cash Generating Units ("CGU's") those being i) Iceland GPU (comprised of Iceland GPU - phase I, and Iceland GPU - phase II); ii) Sweden GPU (comprised of Sweden GPU - phase II, and Sweden GPU - phase III); and Quebec ASIC.
+Management performs its assessment of possible impairment to its data centre equipment in 3 identifiable Cash Generating Units ("CGU's") those being i) Iceland GPU (comprised of Iceland GPU - phase I, and Iceland GPU - phase II); ii) Sweden GPU (comprised of Sweden GPU - phase I, Sweden GPU - phase II, and Sweden GPU - phase III); and Quebec ASIC.

-Management performed an assessment at the period ended September 30, 2020 and determined that the assets were not impaired.
+Management performed an assessment at the period ended December 31, 2020 and determined that the assets were not impaired.